Dual Master of Urban Planning and Master of Arts in American Studies

 M.A. in American Studies Degree Requirements

-The American Studies M.A. portion of the joint degree requires 24 credit hours.
+The American Studies M.A. portion of the dual degree requires 24 credit hours of course work and an oral defense of the master's thesis or article.

 |Introduction to American Studies|